ucsdcses/tridev/index.md

 start**.
 The tutor will join that Zoom meeting, chat with you to help you with your issue, and then leave the meeting.
 You can, for example, start a screenshare with your code before the tutor arrives to help them immediately see your issue and present what you're seeing.

-[Can be TUTOR/TA TODO to fill this in, this is an update of the instructions from last quarter]
+The student procedures for open lab hours can be accessed [here](https://docs.google.com/document/d/1vXpGUDBD6TsO4vc6EfIbX53XljFp68BXJPsDf6Lkm_Y/edit).

 <iframe src="https://calendar.google.com/calendar/embed?src=eng.ucsd.edu_ah9di1m4nd06gfvd88kkjjpjl8%40group.calendar.google.com&ctz=America%2FLos_Angeles" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>